-This Rule has been withdrawn.
-Parties must consult Local Civil Rules 37.1, 37.2, and the Individual Practices of the judge presiding over discovery when seeking or opposing relief under Rules 26 through 37 (inclusive) of the Federal Rules of Civil Procedure.
+This rule has been withdrawn.
+Parties must consult Local Civil Rules 37.1, 37.2, and the individual practices of the judge presiding over discovery when seeking or opposing relief under Fed.
+R. Civ.
+P. 26 through 37 (inclusive).

 Local Civil Rule 5.2.
-Electronic Filing and Service; Duty to Review Underlying Orders with the subject of ECF.
+Electronic Filing and Service; Duty to Review Underlying Orders

+The substance of the last sentence of Local Civil Rule 5.3(b) has been moved to this local rule, so as to consolidate in this local rule everything in the Local Civil Rules dealing with the subject of ECF.
 The local rule has been revised to refer to the instructions regarding ECF on the website of each respective Court, because the instructions change with sufficient frequency to make it unfeasible to incorporate them into the local rules.